 1. Game drives

 Lake Nakuru National Park is one of the most popular destinations for game drives in Kenya after Masai Mara and Amboseli.
 Upon your visit, you can book a guided tour or self-drive through the park to see a wide range of wildlife, including the famous flamingos, rhinos, buffalos, giraffes, zebras, baboons, and more.
-Game drives in Lake Nakuru usually take place early in the morning or late in the afternoon when the wildlife is most active.
+Game drives in Lake Nakuru usually occur early in the morning or late in the afternoon when the wildlife is most active.
 Due to the many things to do while in Lake Nakuru, expect to spend a few hours exploring the park, stopping to observe and photograph animals along the way.
 In addition to the wildlife, game drives in Lake Nakuru offer the chance to see the park’s diverse landscapes, which include woodlands, grasslands, and acacia forests.

 2. Bird watching